Eyuel763/BE_Capstone_Project/budget_tracker/budget_tracker/README.md

 ## Introduction

 The Personal Budget Tracker API is a Django REST Framework backend designed to help users manage their finances effectively.
 It provides endpoints for user authentication, wallet management, transaction tracking, and category management.
-This API is built to support a web-based application that allows users to monitor their income and expenses, and achieve better financial planning. [cite: 3, 4]
+This API is built to support a web-based application that allows users to monitor their income and expenses, and achieve better financial planning.

 ## Features

 The API currently supports the following core features:

 * **User Authentication:**
-    * Secure user registration and login[cite: 5].
+    * Secure user registration and login.
-    * Personalized data storage for each user[cite: 5].
+    * Personalized data storage for each user.
 * **Wallet Management:**
-    * Creation and management of multiple wallets per user (e.g., Checking, Savings)[cite: 6].
+    * Creation and management of multiple wallets per user (e.g., Checking, Savings).
     * Wallet attributes:
-        * Name [cite: 7]
+        * Name
-        * Type [cite: 7]
+        * Type
-        * Current balance [cite: 7]
+        * Current balance
 * **Transaction Tracking:**
-    * Recording of income and expense transactions[cite: 7].
+    * Recording of income and expense transactions.
     * Transaction details:
-        * Date [cite: 8]
+        * Date
-        * Amount [cite: 8]
+        * Amount
-        * Description [cite: 8]
+        * Description
-        * Category (e.g., Groceries, Rent) [cite: 8]
+        * Category (e.g., Groceries, Rent)
-        * Associated Wallet [cite: 8]
+        * Associated Wallet
-        * Transaction Type (Income or Expense) [cite: 8]
+        * Transaction Type (Income or Expense)
 * **Expense Categories:**
-    * Management of transaction categories[cite: 8, 9].
+    * Management of transaction categories.
-    * Customizable categories per user[cite: 9].
+    * Customizable categories per user.

 ## Technology Stack